maronglamin/marketplus/docs/ARCHITECTURE.md

-# SNAP Application Architecture
+# SNAPlication Architecture

 ## Overview
-The SNAP Application is a React Native-based mobile application that facilitates buying and selling of products between users.
+The SNAPlication is a React Native-based mobile application that facilitates buying and selling of products between users.
 The application follows a modern, component-based architecture with a focus on maintainability, scalability, and user experience.

 ## System Architecture